CarlosAndresd/RectangularImages/README.md

 ## Execution:

-All the programs will be writen in Pythonm, however LaTex will be used for the creation of the final collage.
+All the programs will be writen in Python, however LaTex will be used for the creation of the final collage.

 I envision this project as being composed of four main parts or scripts: